nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

   because of its implications for reliability and security, Snippets are mostly applicable for the Cluster operator.
 - [SnippetsTemplate](#snippetstemplate) which allows to bring unsupported NGINX configuration to NGF by Application developers in a safe and uncomplicated manner.
-However, SnippetsTemplates require some up-front work from a Cluster operator, meaning it cannot be implemented quickly, in contrast with Snippets.
+However, SnippetsTemplates require some up-front work from a Cluster operator, meaning they cannot be implemented quickly, in contrast with Snippets.

 ### Snippets

 Snippets allow inserting NGINX configuration into various NGINX contexts.
-They come in two flavours:
+They come in two flavors:

 - SnippetsPolicy
 - SnippetsFilter